benson00077/kosub_api_heroku/README.md

 $ echo "source `which activate.sh`" >> ~/.bashrc
 $ source ~/.bashrc
 ```
->> Now, when cd into dir, the virtual environment will automatically be started and the APP_SETTINGS variable is declared.
+> Now, when cd into dir, the virtual environment will automatically be started and the APP_SETTINGS variable is declared. <br />
->> ps.
+> ps.
 1st time cd into dir would look like
 ```bash
 autoenv:
 autoenv: WARNING: